-If an application is submitted to the competition facilitators late or was submitted on time but is missing a main application component, is more than 72 hours late, or is then it will be considered late or seriously incomplete as of the date that the Review and Rank Panel would begin reviewing applications, then at its discretion, the Review and Rank Panel may choose and the project will be to automatically excluded the project from the competition and the application will not be sent to the Review and Rank Panel to score, and to reject that application without assigning it a score.
+If an application is submitted to the competition facilitators late or was submitted on time but is missing a main application component then it will be considered late or seriously incomplete and the project will be automatically excluded from the competition and the application will not be sent to the Review and Rank Panel to score.
 The main application components that would result in a project being considered "seriously incomplete" and not subject to review are: e-snaps project application, project narratives as part of the local competition process, and new project application budget as part of the local competition).